How to mix Biology with another field of study

 Bachelor of Science

 Minors: There are also a number of minor programs that can be combined with Biology through the Bachelor of Science program.
-These are: Business, Canadian Studies, Community Design, Computer Science, Environmental Studies, Film Studies, Food Science, Journalism Studies, Law and Society, and Management.
+These are: Business, Canadian Studies, Community Design, Computer Science, Environmental Science, Film Studies, Food Science, Journalism Studies, Law and Society, and Management.

 Bachelor of Engineering